OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 Types of Plugins
 ----------------

-OpenMDAO supports a number of different plugin types, but the most common by far is the Component plugin.
+OpenMDAO supports a number of different plugin types, but the most common is the Component plugin.
 Other less common types of OpenMDAO plugins exist and can be found in the table below.

 ===========================  =================================================================================================
 **Plugin Type**              **Purpose**